Frequently Asked Questions on Buying Gold

 In the opinion of Rosland Capital scams may arise in the context of grading.
 Grading is always somewhat subjective, but some companies will do their grading in-house or through one of the less reputable grading services.
 Others, as the FTC warns, create counterfeit grading documents or place lower grade coins in cases labeled with a higher grade.
 You’ll want to know that what you buy has been graded by the Professional Coin Grading Service (PCGS) or the Numismatic Guaranty Service (NGC).
 Each coin they grade has a serial number so you check its authenticity, if you have any doubts, and they come in sonically-sealed, tamper-proof containers or "slabs."

 Consider the tax implications of what you’re doing.
-Coin dealers are not typically able to give tax advice, so make sure you understand the issues.
+Coin sellers are not typically able to give tax advice, so make sure you understand the issues.

-What are the main benefits of purchasing gold?
+What are the potential main benefits of purchasing gold?

 Gold is acquired for many different reasons.
-If you are a first-time buyer, then consider the amount of gold you wish to purchase and how diversified your portfolio currently is.
-A diversified portfolio can secure wealth in the long run and even a small purchase of gold can help.
-Additionally, gold can help you hedge financial uncertainty because gold does not depend on a third party's ability to pay, which is the case with other capital assets such as bonds or bank savings.
-Gold is also a great way to protect wealth for future generations.
+If you are a first-time buyer, then consider the amount of gold you wish to purchase and how diversified your assets currently are.
+Diversified holdings may potentially help protect assets in the long run.
+Additionally, gold can potentially help you hedge financial uncertainty because gold does not depend on a third party's ability to pay, which is the case with other capital assets such as bonds or bank savings.
+Gold can also be a way to potentially help protect assets for future generations.

 Will buying gold make me wealthy?

-Not necessarily.
-You should not expect gold to make you wealthy.
-The reasons for buying gold are different from other goods because it is used more as a means of protection against financial uncertainty rather than a means to accumulate rapid wealth.
-One of the main reasons people buy gold is to protect their retirement funds against inflation.
+No. You should not expect gold to make you wealthy.
+The reasons for buying gold are different from other goods because it is used more as a means of potential protection against financial uncertainty rather than a means to accumulate rapid wealth.
+One of the main reasons people buy gold is to potentially help protect their retirement funds against inflation.

 Gold as Insurance, Asset Management and Savings